 We resolved to dog proof the cat garden so at least the cats would be safe in there – or as safe as we can get them.
 That involved saving up for the necessary work to get some extensions to fencing and some additional fencing.
 All of that work was completed this week.
 The new metal work has been dipped in orange rust proofing so it is a bit of a shock to the senses but it will tone down once it is painted green to match the existing fencing.

 We tested the area by putting our two dogs Ringo and Spud in there for a while.
 They couldn’t get out (and Spud really tried – his nickname is Houdini).
 I am hoping that means getting in would be just as tricky!

-We are as ready as we can be for Scrappy and the kids to go outside on Tuesday.
+With all this dog proofing, we are as ready as we can be for Scrappy and the kids to go outside on Tuesday.

 I will worry myself stupid over it of course.
 Four weeks I have looked after them and I adore this little family.
 But they can’t live the rest of their lives in one small room and I already have four cats and two dogs in the house so adding six more is not remotely sensible.
 I keep telling myself that in the night when I can’t sleep!
 It is kitten season here (as elsewhere) and loads of people have kittens they are trying to find homes for.
 We will keep ours and they will be spayed and neutered when the time comes.

 What else will I spend the proceeds of my art on if not feeding my little feline friends?

 Article About Me

 A lovely article of an interview with me has just been posted.
 In it I talk about how I got started blogging and my motivation for writing.
 You can read it here.

 My name is Dorothy Berry-Lound an artist and writer.
 You can find out more about my art and writing at https://dorothyberryloundart.com.